mariacarreira/calc_level_ChimeraX/README.md

 # calc_level_ChimeraX
-ChimeraX command to predict and visualize isosurface levels for 3D density maps.
+ChimeraX plugin to predict and visualize isosurface levels for 3D density maps.
 This tool is based on a 3D CNN initially developed to predict the isosurface levels of 3D density maps required by [SIREn](https://www.github.com/lkinman/SIREn).
 More details about the 3D CNN and SIREn can be found [here](https://www.github.com/lkinman/SIREn).

 ## Installing